kaeedo/Fable.Etebase/README.md

 Fable bindings for [Etebase-js](https://github.com/etesync/etebase-js), to use the end-to-end BAAS from fable apps.
 Please refer to the [official documentation](https://docs.etebase.com/) on how to use.

+## Examples

+There are many examples in the test directory

 ## Development

 Requires: